Craig Cohen (broadcaster)

-Craig Cohen (born 1972) is the host of the public radio program Houston Matters, launched by Houston Public Media in 2013.
+Craig Cohen (born 1972) is the host of the public radio program Houston Matters, launched by Houston Public Media in February 2013.

 Cohen is a 20+ year veteran of broadcast journalism.
 He's spent the bulk of his career in public media, in roles ranging from programmer and manager, to talk show host, reporter, news director, and producer.
 He's interviewed politicians, industry leaders, authors, and newsmakers.